coin-shuffle/docs/src/protocol/practical-example.md

 Each participant will see, that transaction is valid and at least contains their input and output, so they will sign it and send it back to **service**.

-The **service** will gather all required signatures, and then send it to the network.
+The **service** will gather all required signatures, and then send them to the network.